wmrifenb/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the eigth cell of the ipython notebook.
+The code for training the model is located in the seventh cell of the ipython notebook.

-To train the model, I used an ....
+To train the model, I used an the AdamOptimizer as in the LeNet lab.
+I kept the same 128 sample batch size but increased the epochs to 30.
+10 epochs was sufficient enought to achieve 94% accuracy on the validation data.
+Inceasing to 30 was done to ensure the neural network would refine itself enough to satisfy the 93% accuracy criteria on the test data.
+30 epochs brought the accuracy to 95.2% on the validation data.

-####5.
-Describe the approach taken for finding a solution.
+#### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in the eigth cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of ?
-* validation set accuracy of ?
+* validation set accuracy of 95.2%
-* test set accuracy of ?
+* test set accuracy of 93.1%

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+I chose the LeNet archetecture because it handled optical character recognition well in the LeNet lab.
+Traffic sign identification is not much more than OCR with three color channels as opposed to just grayscale.

 ### Test a Model on New Images